alekseygenerozov/starforge_mult_search/code/README.md

 pandas (2.2.3), pyarrow (19.0.1), pytreegrav (1.1) [https://github.com/mikegrudic/pytreegrav], SciPy (1.6.1), seaborn (0.13.2)

-# Installation and Demos
+# Demos
-We provide a code capsule to run a demo of the code directly on Code Ocean, so that local installation is not required.
-Environment setup on
-Code Ocean takes approximately 20 seconds.
+Due to computational and memory constraints we cannot provide a capsule that runs all of our analysis end-to-end.
+As a compromise, we provide the following resources

-The code capsule include a demo dataset of a single snapshot from a simulation of a smaller, 2x10^3 solar mass cloud.
+a) Code to run a demo of the halo and multiple id code on a small dataset from a simulation of a smaller, 2x10^3 solar mass cloud.

-The total runtime for the demo is 3 minutes on a 10 core Lenovo E15 laptop and 4 minutes on Code Ocean
+b) Pre-computed multiplicity and halo data for our fiducial simulations and scripts to generate the figures in our paper.

+# Runtimes and Installation
+The capsule can be run on Code Ocean, without any local installation.
+This will run both the demos above.

+Environment setup on Code Ocean takes approximately 20 seconds.
+Loading the capsule files takes approximately 3 minutes (due to the large amount of data in the capsule).
+Demo (a) takes approximately 4 minutes of runtime
+Demo (b) take approximately 13 minutes of runtime

+# Output (demo a)
 The demo will produce the output files described in #starforge_mult_search above, as well as a file called 'mult_summary' with the multiple statistics in the demo data.
 The contents should be as below: